SSWConsulting/SSW.Rules.Content/rules/salary-terminology/rule.md

 <!--endintro-->

-In Australia there are a mix of terms used, such as:
+In Australia there is a mix of terms used:

 ❌ Remuneration